k0l1ka/Smote/README.md

-Synthetic Minority Over-sampling TechniquE is implemented and analyzed in this project based on the article (SMOTE.pdf).
+Synthetic Minority Over-sampling TechniquE is implemented and analyzed in this project based on the article (https://www.jair.org/index.php/jair/article/view/10302).

 Other basic methods of classification improvement on imbalanced datasets are implemented too.
 They are compared via ROC AUC values and ROC curves.